richardhedges/Tower-Defence/README.md

 ## 🧠 Notes
 - Tiled can still be used for **modular prefab design** (e.g., path segments)
 - Procedural levels can be **chunk-based**, not 100% random
-- Networking sync must be prioritized early for smooth co-op
+- Networking sync must be prioritised early for smooth co-op